4hmedawood/QRCodeGenerator/README.md

 ![image](https://github.com/user-attachments/assets/3d6a6e00-1782-4e64-b8e5-0844e90c0fa5)

-Outcome Of Project
+OUTCOME OF PROJECT

 ![image](https://github.com/user-attachments/assets/93b44908-e955-4a88-b7b3-9691114de699)

-Starting page & user interface
+-Starting page & user interface

 ![image](https://github.com/user-attachments/assets/aad08718-8576-4f14-926c-d8750495f524)

-Typing URL to Convert & generate its QR Code
+-Typing URL to Convert & generate its QR Code

 ![image](https://github.com/user-attachments/assets/8483e3ae-31a7-4abf-8f04-7e940e69dfee)

-Generated QR Code & folder for the QR Code images
+-Generated QR Code & folder for the QR Code images

 ![image](https://github.com/user-attachments/assets/3f5787b2-9d80-4a4a-890e-c15e0201ff76)

-Saved QR Codes generations from previous URL conversions in the prev. given folder
+-Saved QR Codes generations from previous URL conversions in the prev. given folder

 QR code is now being widely used in a variety of businesses.
 QR code is a way of encoding more information than a traditional bar code.
 And most importantly, it contains information that can be